beae-labs/beae-ui/README.md

 <br />

-Beae UI is a comprehensive library of accessible, reusable, and composable React components that streamlines the development of modern web applications and websites.
+Beae UI is a comprehensive library of accessible, reusable, and composable Vue components that streamlines the development of modern web applications and websites.
 The library offers a diverse range of components that can be easily combined to build complex user interfaces while adhering to accessibility best practices.